Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: GNN-based DRL agent design

 \subsection{Environment}

 The network state is defined by the topology links' features, which include the link capacity and link betweenness.
-The former indicates \rrm{the amount of capacity available on the link.
+The former indicates the amount of capacity available on the link.
 The latter is a measure of centrality inherited from graph theory that indicates how many paths may potentially traverse the link.
-In particular, we compute the link betweenness in the following way:} for each pair of nodes \rrm{in} the topology, we compute \rrm{$k$ candidate} paths \rrm{(e.g., the $k$ shortest paths)} \rrm{, and we maintain a per-link counter} that \rrm{indicates how many paths pass through the link.} Thus, the betweenness \rrm{on} each \rrm{link} is the number of \rrm{end-to-end} paths crossing the \rrm{link} divided by the total number of paths.
+From the experimental results we observed that this feature helps reduce the grid search of the hyperparameter tuning for the DRL agent.
+This is because the betweenness helps the agent converge faster to a good policy.
+In particular, we compute the link betweenness in the following way: for each pair of nodes in the topology, we compute $k$ candidate paths (e.g., the $k$ shortest paths), and we maintain a per-link counter that indicates how many paths pass through the link.
+Thus, the betweenness on each link is the number of end-to-end paths crossing the link divided by the total number of paths.